Court Won’t Move AV Sex Offender’s Hearing to AV

 |

-1970 - Lagasse family helps save Mentryville buildings as Newhall and Malibu brush fires erupt & join into worst fire in SoCal history.
-Twelve fires over 10 days burn 525,000 acres, kill 13 people and destroy approx. 1,500 structures. [story]
+- Lagasse family helps save Mentryville buildings as Newhall and Malibu brush fires erupt & join into worst fire in SoCal history.
+Twelve fires over 10 days burn 525,000 acres, kill 13 people and destroy approx. 1,500 structures. [story

 |